 Yering Station Winery

 Paul de Castella took ownership in 1850 with the Rathbourne family being the current owners of modern times, purchasing the property in 1996.

-Throughout the property, you’ll find a cellar door for wine tastings, a small store selling local produce, a bar area (used only on weekends) and a restaurant, all set in beautifully maintained gardens.
+Throughout the property, you’ll find a cellar door for wine tastings, a small store selling local produce, a bar area (used only on weekends) and a restaurant.
+All set in beautifully maintained gardens.

-Young enthusiastic staff took us through the entry-level wines on offer and appeared to be quite knowledgeable describing each wine’s characteristics and answering any questions.
+The young enthusiastic staff took us through the entry-level wines on offer and appeared to be quite knowledgeable describing each wine’s characteristics and answering any questions.

 Punt Road Winery

 This winery’s name is derived from an area in Melbourne where a “punt” travelled back and forth across the Yarra River, joining a road (Punt Road) and northern and southern suburbs.

 One of the things I love about visiting wine regions throughout the world is, the locally produced wines are usually on offer in local bars and restaurants.
-This being the case in the Yarra Valley and particularly in Healesville, I had already tried the Punt Road Pinot Grigio and found it delicious!
+This being the case in the Yarra Valley and particularly in Healesville.
+I had already tried the Punt Road Pinot Grigio and found it delicious.

-So delicious it was sold out at the cellar door!
-Seems my fellow Pinot Grigio lovers thought it delicious too!
+So delicious it was sold out at the cellar door.
+Seems my fellow Pinot Grigio lovers thought it delicious too.
 Never mind, we were able to try a few other varietals on offer and thaw out a little in front of the wood fire, as some cooler weather had settled in for the day.

-With the cider industry booming, the latest owners chose only to crush the food grade apples, tossing the rest, making some of the most sought-after ciders in Australia.
+With the cider industry booming, the latest owners chose only to crush the food-grade apples, tossing the rest, making some of the most sought-after ciders in Australia.
 For me, this was one of the best wineries Yarra Valley.

 If you are visiting the wineries Yarra Valley then this one is a must!

 At the top of this post I spoke about revisiting old favourites and as we were passing, well, why not!
-Late in the afternoon and having missed the last tour (we had taken the tour previously) we opted for wine-tasting instead, a hardship I know, but someone has to do it!
+Late in the afternoon and having missed the last tour (we had taken the tour previously) we opted for wine-tasting instead.
+A hardship I know, but someone has to do it!

 The French Champagne house, Moet and Chandon established Domain Chandon in 1986.
 They dedicated their production and Methode traditional sparkling wines to the cold climate wines grown in the Yarra Valley.

-We found it all a bit of a rush this time, without the personal touch of the staff enjoyed on our previous visit, however, that didn’t take away from the quality of the wines tasted.
-For a locally produced sparkling white, the Chandon is quite refreshing, perfect for a summer’s day, who am I fooling, anytime really!
+We found it all a bit of a rush this time, without the personal touch of the staff enjoyed on our previous visit.
+However, that didn’t take away from the quality of the wines tasted.
+For a locally produced sparkling white, the Chandon is quite refreshing.
+Perfect for a summer’s day.
+Who am I fooling, anytime really!

 These are just three of the 80 wineries with 50 open cellar doors in the Healesville, Yarra Valley region.
 No doubt you could visit more in one day as there are a few tours offered throughout the area.

 Have you been to the Healesville Yarra Valley wineries?
-Do you prefer tours or see an area under your own steam?
+Do you prefer tours or to see an area under your own steam?